 JESSE PARIS SMITH is a composer, instrumentalist, activist, producer, and co-founder of Pathway to Paris.
-She has performed globally in many configurations, collaborating with other musicians and artists, including Soundwalk Collective, Tenzin Choegyal, Tree Laboratory, Shyam Nepali, Raju Lama, and her mother and brother.
+She has performed globally in many configurations, collaborating with other musicians and artists.
 Her music compositions have been commissioned for short films, commercial work, art installations, fashion shows, audiobooks, and live film score performances.
 Her music has been commissioned often by film maker Steven Sebring, as well as Aesop, UNDP, and other companies and film makers.
 She is a graduate of the Sound and Music Institute, a 9 month professional training focused on integrative practices of music and sound therapy.
-Many of her projects and collaborations with others focus on the topics of global climate change and the Himalayan region.
+Many of her projects and collaborations with others focus on the topics of global climate change and the Himalaya.
 She is on the Associate Board at Tibet House US, where she has co-curated and hosted events, and has been a regular performer of their annual benefit concert at Carnegie Hall since 2008.
-In September 2014, Jesse and Montreal based cellist, Rebecca Foon, launched Pathway to Paris, a fundraising initiative and multi media event series focused on bringing awareness to climate change and the urgent importance of establishing a legally binding global climate agreement, leading up to the UN Climate Change Conference(cop21), which took place in Paris in December, 2015.
-All of the events also served as fundraisers for 350, a leading climate action organization founded by Bill Mckibben.
-Pathway to Paris has partnered officially with the UNDP and 350, continuing to work together with these groups post Cop21, with a focus of turning the Paris Agreement into reality through advocacy and awareness initiatives, and with the development of innovative and ambitious solutions.
-In light of the Himalayan earthquake in April 2015, she also founded Everest Awakening, an initiative to bring together musicians, artists, writers, poets, and activists to raise funds and awareness for the Himalaya.
+In September 2014, Jesse and Montreal based cellist, Rebecca Foon, launched Pathway to Paris, a non-profit organization focused on global climate change and raising awareness of the urgent importance of establishing a legally binding global climate agreement and turning that agreement into a reality, through events, dialogues, and leading initiatives.
+Since it's launch, Pathway to Paris has partnered officially with the UNDP and 350, working closely with these groups to turn the Paris Agreement into reality through advocacy and awareness initiatives, and with the development of innovative and ambitious solutions.
+In light of the Himalayan earthquake in April 2015, Jesse also founded Everest Awakening, an initiative to bring together musicians, artists, writers, poets, and activists to raise awareness and funding for various projects in Nepal and Tibet.
 Jesse was born in Detroit, and spent her childhood in St. Clair Shores, Michigan.
 She lives between Detroit and NYC.